mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

     gpu_foreground_mask.download()
 ```

-Note:
+**Important benchmarking considerations:**
-1) For true benchmarking timing, GPU kernels need to warmup.
-That will also eliminate JIT compilation overhead.
+1. **GPU warm-up**: Like a car engine, GPUs perform better after they've "warmed up."
+The first few operations compile and optimize code (called JIT compilation).
+We run warm-up iterations first so our timing measurements reflect real-world performance, not startup overhead.
-2) AS GPU operations are asynchronous, we will need to wait until all the GPU operations are finish before stopping the time.
+2. **Synchronization**: GPUs work asynchronously, they accept work orders and process them independently while the CPU continues doing other things.
+To measure GPU timing accurately, we must tell the CPU to wait until the GPU truly finishes all work before stopping the timer.

-Both of those are handled in the code.
+Both of these are handled in the code.

 To run the code:
 ```bash